Census 2020 in San Mateo County

 We are working with organizations and leaders across the County to make sure there is a complete count in our County.
 Learn more »

-There are several opportunities to apply for grants from different funders around the Bay Area to provide education and outreach to our County of San Mateo residents.
-Please check back here often, or subscribe to receive email updates to stay informed of any new information.
+There were several opportunities to apply for grants/contracts from different funders around the Bay Area that closed recently.
+The purpose of these grants/contracts were to provide education and outreach to our County of San Mateo residents.

 To minimize the undercount in our region, the Bay Area Census Funders Collaborative - including Silicon Valley Community Foundation, East Bay Community Foundation, Northern California Grantmakers and other funders in the region - accepted proposals to support Census education and outreach efforts to hard-to-count communities in the nine-county Bay Area.
 Notification of awards will happen in August.
 Questions?
 Contact email@example.com